M66B/FairEmail/docs/FAQ-de-rLI.md

 If needed, you can update a password in the account settings: navigation menu (left side menu), tap *Settings*, tap *Manual setup and more options*, tap *Accounts* and tap on the account.
 Changing the account password will in most cases automatically change the password of related identities too.
 If the account was authorized with OAuth via the quick setup wizard instead of with a password, you can run the quick setup wizard again and tick *Authorize existing account again* to authenticate the account again.
 Note that this requires a recent version of the app.

-The error *...
-Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
+Der Fehler *… Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
 Please see [this FAQ](#user-content-faq88) about how to set up a Yahoo account.

 The message *... +OK ...* likely means that a POP3 port (usually port number 995) is being used for an IMAP account (usually port number 993).